Home/Articles/News

 Stay Updated on FRT News

-Get notified when AS Designs releases the Arc V2.
-We'll also send you exclusive coverage of SHOT Show 2026, new product launches, and hands-on reviews.
+Get notified when AS Designs ships new Arc-Fire V2 variants.
+We'll also send you coverage of new product launches and hands-on reviews.

 Free targets, drill cards, and weekly reviews by email.
 Follow our Facebook for daily builds and gear picks.